VladDubrovskis/roman-numerals/README.md

 - could display a lot more
 - could make the UI look better
 - make sure of redux for maintaining the state
+- make Sass code DRY - could use variables for colors, etc